envoyproxy/gateway/site/content/en/contributions/design/wasm-extension.md

 **HTTP Code Source:** For HTTP code source, we have two options: serve Wasm modules directly from their original HTTP URLs, or cache them in EG (as with OCI images).
 Caching both the HTTP Wasm modules and OCI images inside EG can make UI consistent, for example, sha256sum can be calculated on the EG side and made optional in the API.
-EG can also periodically pull Wasm modules and update the local file cache.
+This will also make the Envoy proxy side more efficient as it won’t have to download the Wasm module from the original URL every time, which can be slow.

 **Memory Optimization:** Since we cache Wasm modules in the file system, we can optimize the memory usage of the cache and the HTTP server to avoid introducing too much memory consumption by this feature.